akumria/puppet-postgresql/README.md

 Create a user
 -------------

-	Actually this create a role in the database cluster
+Actually this creates a role in the database cluster

 	class postgresql::user { 'pguser':
 		superuser => false,